-Teams usually start with „fast lane“- kanban board area reserved for unplanned activities.
+Teams usually start with a „fast lane“- a kanban board area reserved for unplanned activities.
 At the start, the fast lane is typically 20% of team capacity.
-The value changes depending on the current situation, e.g. for deploy of a new version it can be more if the team expects more defects.
+The value changes depending on the current situation, e.g. for the deployment of a new version, it can be more if the team expects more defects.

-Note: It is big fail if we expect mistakes after deploy.
-Think how to not make bugs instead!
+Note: It is a big fail if we expect mistakes after deployment.
+Think about how to not make bugs instead!

-Another disadvantage is that customers, stakeholders, feel like everything will be supplied, which in a lot of cases does not have to be the truth.
+Another disadvantage is that customers, stakeholders, feel like everything will be supplied, which in many cases does not have to be the truth.

-The advantage is a fast start in a new team with Scrum, an existing option to react on bugs, an overview of added defects, easy measurement of quantity and ability to adjust in the next sprints.
+The advantage is a fast start in a new team with Scrum, an existing option to react to bugs, an overview of added defects, easy measurement of quantity, and the ability to adjust in the next sprints.

 Option 2: Filled bottle

 The second option, which happens to be the one I prefer, is to fill the sprint fully.
 In consonance with team capacity, which is the team able to finish and according to velocity, of course.